How to Keep Trespassers Off Your Property?

 2. Fencing helps you keep the good guys in, and the criminals out.
 Adding a fence around your property can make your tenants feel more secure while keeping trespassers off your property.

 3. Security cameras serve a number of different functions.
-The first being that they act as a deterrent for trespassers.
+The first is that they act as a deterrent for trespassers.
 The fact that trespassers will be under the glare of the cameras could be enough to keep them at bay.
 In fact, there is no better answer to how to scare trespassers than to install security cameras.
-Needless to say that other than discouraging trespassers, the security camera can also provide the necessary footage in case of an actual event of trespassing.
+Needless to say, other than discouraging trespassers, the security camera can also provide the necessary footage in case of an actual event of trespassing.

 By displaying “Private Property; No Trespassing” signs, and taking a few extra security precautions, you will ensure that your tenants and the building are less susceptible to trespassers and vagrants.
 Remember, it’s better to be safe than sorry!